barnux/Sublime-Text-cheat-sheet/README.md

 ####Settings - User
 This is the file to modify in order to have permanent changes for the current user, like changing the default text size or the color scheme.
 *Shortcut on Mac OS:* ⌘,

+## Multiple cursors
+After having selected a variable or any other word, hitting ⌘D will highlight the next occurrence of that word and multiple cursors will be automatically activated, so the user can edit all the words at the same time.